HOW CAN WE BEGIN TO USE TECHNOLOGY, SOCIAL MEDIA, AND THE INTERNET TO AFFECT HOW WE LIVE, WORK, COMMUNICATE AND PLAY?

 Datagrove was produced using advanced digital fabrication techniques and integrates a range of custom electronics including sensors, text to speech modules, LEDS and LCDS.
 The installation is capable of sensing and responding to people in its immediate proximity.

-Date: 2012
+Date: 2012 (Temporary Installation)

 Location: San Jose, California

-Design: Jason Kelly Johnson & Nataly Gattegno
+Lead Artists: Jason Kelly Johnson & Nataly Gattegno

-Team: Ripon DeLeon, Osma Dossani, Jonathan Izen, David Spittler
+Artist Team: Ripon DeLeon, Osma Dossani, Jonathan Izen, David Spittler

 Curator: Jaime Austin

-Commissioned by: ZERO1 Art + Technology Network, San Jose, CA
+Commissioned by: ZERO1 Art + Technology Network

 Exhibited at: artMRKT, Fort Mason, San Francisco, CA

-Award: Americans for the Arts ‘Top 50 Public Artworks’
+Awards: Architizer A+ Finalist 2014, Americans for the Arts ‘Top 50 Public Artworks’